alexfrom0815/IR-BPP/README.md

 # IR-BPP: Learning Physically Realizable Skills for Online Packing of General 3D Shapes

-We develop a learning-based solver for packing arbitrarily-shaped objects in a physically realizable problem setting, which is arguably the most challenging setting of bin packing problems.
+We develop a learning-based solver for packing **arbitrarily-shaped (irregular)** objects in a physically realizable problem setting, which is arguably the most challenging setting of bin packing problems.
 This work is newly been accepted by **ACM Transactions on Graphics (TOG)**.
 See these links for video demonstration: [YouTube](https://www.youtube.com/watch?v=z4Q05EGcW64&t=56s), [bilibili](https://www.bilibili.com/video/BV1ho4y1M7gG/)